The Princess Diaries

 This book struck me as so real, the way the MC’s thoughts are laid so open and bare to her diary that she has no reason to believe anyone will ever read.
 When I was in high school, I made various attempts to keep a diary, a mostly blank book that I still have, and when I look back at it, I realize that I was unable to be completely honest even with only myself as the audience.
 I wonder how many teenagers and even pre-teens have read, or will read, this book and will be inspired to keep a diary.
 The book was published right around the time I was graduating high school, so while I lived in a vastly different place than NYC, I could still feel the connection to my younger days.

 I can’t truly say whether I’d have rated the book 5 stars if I’d read it for myself, but as far as the audiobook goes, I loved listening to it.
 The first 3 in the series of 11 are narrated by Anne Hathaway, which should give me time to decide if I like the series enough for itself to continue reading after that.
-I initially read this with a mind toward whether or not to suggest it to my daughter, who is 11, but I think there are a few mentions to things that she’s too young for, even if they might go over her head, that I’ll hold off on recommending it to her.
+I initially read this with a mind toward whether or not to suggest it to my daughter, who is 11, but I think there are a few mentions of things that she’s too young for, even if they might go over her head, that I’ll hold off on recommending it to her.
 If you haven’t read any of this series, though, and like the movie, I suggest giving the audiobook a try.

 Find out more about The Princess Diaries